AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/insights/attribute-category.md

 An attribute category is a classification group that organizes related attributes that share a common characteristic.
 These categories help streamline the discovery, identification, and understanding of specific attributes by providing greater context and facilitating their application and use.

+GenStudio for Performance Marketing uses Adobe's AI and machine learning capabilities to study images, videos, and text and apply [!UICONTROL Asset attributes] based on the level of confidence.
+The attributes list of an asset is not exhaustive.
+Assets that contain a rich set of features may be limited to a confidence threshold, such as the three most dominant features identified.

 ## Image features

 Image features represent distinct and informative elements or patterns within an image that are used for analysis with Insights.
-GenStudio for Performance Marketing uses Adobe's AI and machine learning capabilities to study the image and apply tags based on the inherent features.
 The following table lists the image feature categories recognized by the GenStudio for Performance Marketing AI.

 <!-- For the writer: turn off word wrap to work with these tables.
 Option + Z -->